 Assessing Oracy

-- Taboo: Pupils have to describe a key word without using that word. - If this is the answer, what is the question? - Just a minute students talk to a partner for a minute on a chosen topic
+- Taboo: Pupils have to describe a key word without using that word. - Just a minute students talk to a partner for a minute on a chosen topic - Teams: Speaker Coach

 Are pupils able to utilise subject specific language fluently?